aau-claaudia/hpc/docs/ai-lab/guides/getting-containers.md

 Check out the guide below for detailed instructions on how to download the containers.

-??? news "Guide on how to download containers"
+??? info "Guide on how to download containers"

     ### NVIDIA NGC Catalog